• Cookstoves sold by Envirofit India have reduced over 1 millions tonnes of CO2

 Pune, India – Envirofit India has surpassed 1 million tonnes of CO2 reduced, demonstrated via the issuance of Gold Standard carbon credits; Verified Emissions Reductions (VERs).
 This milestone was certified by Gold Standard Foundation, a respected international carbon standards and certification group – and made possible by durable, high-quality Envirofit stoves that households use year after year.
 Envirofit can issue VERs over many years because their CO2 reductions, generated when households use their stoves, have been independently verified.

 As the global leader in the design, manufacture, and sale of technologically advanced biomass cookstoves, Envirofit uses the proceeds from the sale of carbon credits to provide a boost to small scale clean cookstove enterprises with training, marketing and sales support.
 This support helps increase energy access for people living in energy poverty.
-Furthermore, according to the GSF, the impact of 1 million cookstove VERs is equivalent to a $151 million investment in employment, livelihood and health impacts over and above the certified climate impacts.
+Furthermore, according to the GSF, the impact of 1 million cookstove VERs is equivalent to an over $500 million investment in employment, livelihood and health impacts over and above the certified climate impacts.

 Envirofit works with the GSF to certify CO2 emissions reductions from household cookstove use and to issue corresponding carbon credits.
 Envirofit’s partnerships with carbon credit buyers, including governments, corporations and private individuals, helps them to offset their unavoidable greenhouse gas emissions via high impact, charismatic carbon reduction projects throughout the world.
 By partnering with Envirofit, carbon credit buyers can deliver both climate and sustainable development impacts that transcend most standard CO2 emissions reductions.